Philadelphia Eagles vs. New York Giants NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Giants stats and trends

-- In New York's 14 games this season, it has six wins against the spread.

-- The Giants have been underdogs by 10 points or more three times this season and covered the spread once.
+- The Giants have covered the spread once this season when underdogs by 10 points or more (in three chances).

-- New York has gone over the point total in 28.6% of its opportunities this year (four times in 14 games with a set point total).
+- New York has hit the over in 28.6% of its opportunities this season (four times over 14 games with a set point total).

-- New York is 4-0 against the spread and 3-1 overall when the team puts up more than 22.0 points.
+- New York is 4-0 against the spread and 3-1 overall in games when it puts up more than 22.0 points.

-- In games that New York totals over 329.4 yards, the team is 2-2 against the spread and 1-3 overall.

-- The Giants have turned the ball over 21 times this season, eight more turnovers than the Eagles have forced (13).
+- This season the Giants have turned the ball over 21 times, eight more than the Eagles' takeaways (13).

 Home and road insights

-- Philadelphia is 3-3 against the spread, and 2-4 overall, at home this year.

-- Philadelphia has gone over the total in four of six games at home this season.
+- This season, Philadelphia has hit the over in four of six home games.

 - Eagles home games this season average 47.8 total points, 7.3 more than this contest's over/under (40.5).

-- New York is 3-4 against the spread, and 1-6 overall, in away games.
+- New York is 3-4 against the spread, and 1-6 overall, away from home.

-- In four of seven away games this season, New York has gone over the total.
+- In seven road games this season, New York has gone over the total four times.

 Powered by Data Skrive.